Robert James

 The property’s history dates to the 1690s, when it was originally known as “Fouace’s Quarter” after Stephen Fouace, a French Huguenot and one of the original trustees of the College of William and Mary.
 It later became associated with Carter’s Grove Plantation, and over centuries enslaved labor produced liquor, tobacco, wheat, wool, butter, cider, pork, veal, mutton and livestock on the property.
 Before the outbreak of the Civil War, James W. Custis, who served in the Virginia State Senate and House of Delegates, operated the site.
 Undiscovered archaeological resources, touching many aspects of life in early America, likely abound on the property.

-This is a black and white photograph of Winfield Scott Hancock.
+A black and white photograph of Union Gen. Winfield Scott Hancock

 It is also a battleground of national significance, where Union soldiers and enslaved Virginians turned the tide of the Battle of Williamsburg and helped build public support for emancipation.
 In 1861, Confederates built 14 major military earthworks as a second defensive line in the Peninsula, with No. 11 on the site.
 During the Peninsula Campaign in the spring of 1862, Union forces moved to threaten the Confederate capital of Richmond from the southeast, with the Battle of Williamsburg as the first pitched battle of this offensive.
 On the morning of May 5, 1862, members of the local enslaved population — who had likely been impressed into building the defensive works — notified the Union army that two redoubts, numbered 11 and 14, were unoccupied.
 Due to their guidance, Brig.
 Gen. Winfield Scott Hancock directed two batteries of artillery to these positions, outflanking the Confederate forces.
 Despite being temporarily pushed back by an attack that swept across this property, Hancock’s forces were able to reestablish their line around Redoubt 11, repulsing the Confederates and earning the commander his sobriquet “Hancock the Superb.”
 Following the battle, the Union army used the nearby Custis farm buildings as a field hospital.